greentogo/greentogo/README.md

 1. pip install -r requirements.txt
 2. createdb -E UTF-8 greentogo

-## Assumptions to question

-- One subscription has one email address
-- One email address has one subscription

 ## Things that can happen

 - Customers can buy a subscription